antonchigurh2/Linux-TaskManager/readme.md

-To install psutil
+To install psutil.

 pip3 install psutil

-To install tkinter
+To install tkinter.

 pip3 install tk

-now simply run the python file and the application will open. python3 taskmanager_linux.py
+now simply run the python file and the application will open.

+python3 taskmanager_linux.py

 The application will then start.

 The application refreshes the processes and the blocklist list in a loop after every 2s and the resources refreshes after every 200ms.